agentitive/spellbound/README.md

 - Documentation writing and code critique
 - Autonomous and goal-seeking coding agents
 - Integration with your existing VS Code workflow

+## Local Development

+To set up the local development environment for the Spellbound extension, see the [LOCAL_SETUP.md](LOCAL_SETUP.md) file.

 ## License